Some posts contain compensated links. Please read this disclaimer for more info.

 Luckily, in Croatia, like neighboring Italy, Celiac Disease is widely known, understood, and taken seriously.
 Although actually finding gluten-free meals will be a bit more of a challenge.

 How To Navigate Croatia’S Food Scene As A Celiac?

 Breakfast can be a bit challenging in hotels, with many offering buffets that are a cross-contamination nightmare.
-Opt for an Airbnb rental with a kitchen, which will give you the option to prepare meals at home that are safe, you could try some of these Croatian recipe ideas.
+Opt for a local guesthouse rental with a kitchen, which will give you the option to prepare meals at home that are safe; you could try some of these Croatian recipe ideas.